iTwin/viewer/packages/modules/cra-template-web-viewer/template/README.md

 - Alternatively, you can [generate a test iModel](https://developer.bentley.com/tutorials/web-application-quick-start/#3-create-an-imodel) to get started without an existing iModel.

-- If at any time you wish to change the iModel that you are viewing, you can change the values of the contextId or iModelId query parameters in the url (i.e. localhost:3000?contextId=myNewContextId&iModelId=myNewIModelId)
+- If at any time you wish to change the iModel that you are viewing, you can change the values of the iTwinId or iModelId query parameters in the url (i.e. localhost:3000?iTwinId=myNewContextId&iModelId=myNewIModelId)

 ## Available Scripts